Riothamus: Gregory of Tours, Historia Francorum, II.18

 Gregory of Tours seems to react to the outcome of the battle between the Visigoths and Britons:

 II.18.
 Quod Childericus Aurilianus et Andecavo venit Odovacrius.

 Igitur Childericus Aurilianis pugnas egit, Adovacrius vero cum Saxonibus Andecavo venit.
 Magna tunc lues populum devastavit.
 Mortuus est autem Egidius et reliquit filium Syagrium nomine.
 Quo defuncto, Adovacrius de Andecavo vel aliis locis obsedes accepit.
 Brittani de Bituricas a Gothis expulsi sunt, multis apud Dolensim vicum peremptis.
 Paulos vero comes cum Romanis ac Francis Gothis bella intulit et praedas egit.
 Veniente vero Adovacrio Andecavus, Childericus rex sequenti die advenit, interemptoque Paulo comite, civitatem obtinuit.
 Magnum ea die incendio domus aeclesiae concremata est.

 Translation

 II.18.
 How Childeric went to Orleans and Odoacer to Angers.

 Now Childeric fought at Orléans and Odoacer came with the Saxons to Angers.
 At that time a great plague destroyed the people.
 Aegidius died and left a son, Syagrius by name.
 On his death Odoacer received hostages from Angers and other places.
-The Britanni were driven from Bourges by the Goths, and many were slain at the village of Déols.
+The Britanni were driven from Bourges by the Goths, many having been slain at the village of Déols.
 Count Paul with the Romans and Franks made war on the Goths and took booty.
 When Odoacer came to Angers, king Childeric came on the following day, and slew count Paul, and took the city.
 In a great fire on that day the house of the bishop was burned.